Funding Your Case – Criminal Law (Legal Aid)

-We hold a contract with the Legal Aid Agency which means that we can represent clients who are entitled to legal aid.
-However, due to restrictions on what we can claim in travelling time and costs, we no longer represent clients in magistrates’ courts that are more than 50 miles from our offices in Hemel Hempstead.
+We hold a contract with the Legal Aid Agency which means that we can represent clients who are eligible for legal aid.
+However, due to restrictions on what we can claim in traveling time and costs, we no longer represent clients in magistrates’ courts that are more than 50 miles from our offices in Hemel Hempstead.

 In the magistrates’ court, legal aid may be available if you are financially eligible (the “means test”) and if it is deemed to be in the interests of justice for you to be granted legal aid (the “merits test”).

 Legal Aid – Means Test